exxeleron/qXL/doc/VBA-Examples.md

 1. `arrayTableColumnNames` - first parameter describes column names (vs. keys in `qDict`)
 2. `arrayTableKey` - last parameter specifies key(s) for the table, in the above case column `Symbol` was used as a key

-These difference can be seen clearly when comparing function definition for `qDict` and `qTable`:
+This difference can be seen clearly when comparing function definition for `qDict` and `qTable`:

 ```
 Object qXL.qDict  ( keys,        values, types )